sujanchaudhary281-max/offline-notes-privacy-policy/README.md

 ---

-## 12. Children's Privacy
+## 11. Children's Privacy

 This app does not knowingly collect data from anyone, including children under the age of 13.

-The app is a general-purpose productivity tool and is not specifically directed toward children.
+The app is a general-purpose productivity tool and is not directed toward children.

 ---

-## 13. Third-Party Services
+## 12. Third-Party Services

 Offline Notes: No Cloud does **not** use: